-Feminisms and their Literatures Prerequisite: Please see Prerequisites 1.0 unit for University Study of English above A cross-cultural survey of women's writings from 1970 to the present.
+Feminisms and their Literatures

+Prerequisite(s): please see Prerequisites for University Study of English above

+A cross-cultural survey of women's writings from 1970 to the present.
 This course will examine feminism as a plurality and its activity as an international literary movement.
 (Also listed under Women's Studies)

-Shakespeare's Contemporaries0.5 unitPrerequisite: Please see Prerequisites0.5 unitfor University Study of English above0.5 unitA study of plays written by Shakespeare's contemporaries,0.5 unitincluding Marlowe, Jonson, Middleton, and Webster.0.5 unit
+Shakespeare's Contemporaries 0.5 unit Prerequisite(s): please see Prerequisites for University Study of English above A study of plays written by Shakespeare's contemporaries, including Marlowe, Jonson, Middleton, and Webster.
 Particular attention will be given to developments in English drama during the period and to the relationship of the plays to their socio-political context.